Lukas-Netz/se-rwth.github.io/_pages/topics/MontiGem.md

 interface in a comfortable way.
-Again the GUI sub-language is well integrated with the class diagram models allowing to directly describe what to visualize based on the storage structure in the database (see~\autoref{fig:GUIcomponents} for some of the possible visualizations).
+Again the GUI sub-language is well integrated with the class diagram models allowing to directly describe what to visualize based on the storage structure in the database (see the figure for some of the possible visualizations).

-The internal architecture of the MontiGem generator includes the three typical main processes: reading, transformation and generation (see
-\autoref{fig:Slide5}), while generation produces a whole lot of resulting Java classes, Typescript and HTML files and related artifacts.
+The internal architecture of the MontiGem generator includes the three typical main processes: reading, transformation and generation, while generation produces a whole lot of resulting Java classes, Typescript and HTML files and related artifacts.